Reaction wheels principles and usages

 For instance, for a solid cylinder of radius R about its central diameter with constant, this expression becomes:

-For more complicated geometries (such as a spacecraft), it can be computed using advanced CAD software.
+For more complicated geometries (such as a spacecraft), it can be computed using CAD models.

-Spacecraft use this effect by storing a large amount of angular momentum in at least 3 flywheels (for 3 axes control), and change their own angular speed and attitude by slowing/accelerating the flywheel.
+Spacecraft use this effect by storing a large amount of angular momentum in at least 3 flywheels (for 3 axes control), and change their own angular speed and attitude by slowing/accelerating the flywheels.

 This provides a high pointing accuracy which is required, for instance, to capture the breathtaking observations of the Hubble Space Telescope.